realworldocaml/book/en/concurrent-programming-with-async.md

 Deferreds are usually built using combinations of `bind`, `map` and `return`, but sometimes you want to construct a deferred that you can determine explicitly with user-code.
 This is done using an _ivar_.
-(The term ivar dates back to a languaage called Concurrent ML that was developed by John Reppy in the early 90's.
+(The term ivar dates back to a language called Concurrent ML that was developed by John Reppy in the early 90's.
 The "i" in ivar stands for incremental.)